Ready to scale?

 —

-The recent history of business is one of (sometimes huge) legacy brands losing share to disruptors, many of these had no track record or perceived credibility in that marketplace.
+The recent history of business is one of (sometimes huge) legacy brands losing share to disruptors.
+Many of these had no track record or perceived credibility in that marketplace.
+The incumbents didn't see them coming.
 So whether it’s tech perception, or taking your existing products to IoT or cloud, brand and telling your story is critical.

-When you gain understanding of your deficit in the minds of your audience, a number of strategies can help address this:
+When you understand your deficit in the minds of your audience, a number of strategies will help address this:

 —